wbthomason/packer.nvim/README.md

 - `packer.update(plugins)`: Update the specified plugins, installing any that are missing
 - `packer.update(opts, plugins)`: First argument can be a table specifying options, such as `{preview_updates = true}` to preview potential changes before updating (same as `PackerUpdate --preview`).
 - `packer.clean()`: Remove any disabled or no longer managed plugins
-- `packer.snapshot(snapshot_name, ...)`: Creates a snapshot file that will live under `config.snapshot_path/<snapshot_name>`.
-If `snapshot_name` is an absolute path, then that will be the location where the snapshot will be taken.
-Optionally, a list of plugins name can be provided to selectively choose the plugins to snapshot.
-- `packer.rollback(snapshot_name, ...)`: Rollback plugins status a snapshot file that will live under `config.snapshot_path/<snapshot_name>`.
-If `snapshot_name` is an absolute path, then that will be the location where the snapshot will be taken.
-Optionally, a list of plugins name can be provided to selectively choose which plugins to revert.
-- `packer.delete(snapshot_name)`: Deletes a snapshot file under `config.snapshot_path/<snapshot_name>`.
-If `snapshot_name` is an absolute path, then that will be the location where the snapshot will be deleted.

 ### Using a floating window
 You can configure Packer to use a floating window for command outputs by passing a utility